MarceloODias/rinha-backend-2025/README.md

 - **PaymentService**:
     - Manages a lock-free ring buffer queue for incoming payments.
-    - Worker threads process payments, send to processor(s), and store results in RocksDB.
+      - Worker threads process payments, send to processor(s), and store results in an internal ring buffer (50k entries).
     - Automatic failover: if the main processor fails, switches to fallback, and vice versa.
     - Uses atomic variables for thread safety.